 General Information for Master of Business Administration Program

 The basic program consists of 36 graduate credit hours of core, directed elective and elective study which builds upon a 21 credit hour foundation of accepted management skills, concepts, and principles.
 This program is intended to be equally applicable to private, public, and governmental sectors of management.
+This program can be completed in the classroom or entirely online.
 Upon entrance into the program each participant will work closely with the MBA Director to develop an individualized study plan.

 Admission for Master of Business Administration Program

+Application to the MBA Program should be done well in advance of the start of the semester.
+There is a rolling admissions.
 A program participant must hold a baccalaureate degree from an accredited college or university.
-Applicants to the program should have a minimum of a 2.6/4.0 undergraduate GPA and a score of 500 on the Graduate Management Aptitude Test for admission, requirements for both are subject to increase in subsequent years.
+Applicants to the program should have a minimum of a 2.6/4.0 undergraduate GPA and a score of 500 on the Graduate Management Aptitude Test (GMAT) for admission, requirements for both are subject to increase in subsequent years.
 Each participant must submit two letters of reference in addition to the transcripts and examination reports required.
 The graduate director will review applications and provide recommendations to the Graduate Dean.
 Admission procedures are delineated in the ADMISSIONS section of this Graduate Catalog.